clojure-emacs/cider/doc/using_the_repl.md

 #### TAB Completion

-You can control the <kbd>TAB</kbd> key behavior in the REPL via the `cider-repl-tab-command` variable.
+You can control the <kbd>TAB</kbd> key behavior in the REPL using the `cider-repl-tab-command` variable.
 While the default command `cider-repl-indent-and-complete-symbol` should be an adequate choice for most users, it's very easy to switch to another command if you wish to.
-For instance if you'd like <kbd>TAB</kbd> to only indent (maybe because you're used to completing with <kbd>M-TAB</kbd>) use the following snippet:
+For instance if you'd like <kbd>TAB</kbd> to only indent (maybe because you're used to completing with <kbd>M-TAB</kbd>) use the
+following:

 ```el
 (setq cider-repl-tab-command #'indent-for-tab-command)